georgegoldman/mothrbox_service_core/README.md

 ## 💬 TL;DR

-> Whether you want to store public files, confidential documents, or encrypted payloads — **Motherbox is your bridge to decentralized storage with Walrus**, optimized for **speed, security, and simplicity**.
+> Whether you want to store public files, confidential documents, or encrypted payloads — **Mothrbox is your bridge to decentralized storage with Walrus**, optimized for **speed, security, and simplicity**.

 ---